Looking for the best parks in NYC? Or do you just want some peace and quiet in the City That Never Sleeps?

 What more can you ask for out of an urban park?
 It might not be the easiest place to reach from Manhattan if you aren’t driving, but Marine Park is a legit member of the best parks in NYC list.

 Brooklyn Botanical Garden

 What will you find in the Brooklyn Botanical Garden?
 Well….52 acres of stunning natural beauty, in the heart of Brooklyn.
 The Brooklyn Botanical Garden is truly an oasis.

-If you are visiting this park of Brooklyn for the first time make sure that after you are done walking through Prospect Park you head across the street to pay a visit to this bit or urban beauty.
+If you are visiting this park in Brooklyn for the first time make sure that after you are done walking through Prospect Park you head across the street to pay a visit to this bit of urban beauty.